Elder financial abuse: By family or caregivers

 Family members engaged in financial abuse of the elderly may include spouses, siblings, children, grandchildren or other relatives.
-They may engage in the activity because they feel justified, for instance, they are taking what they might later inherit or have a sense of "entitlement" due to a negative personal relationship with the older person, or that it is somehow the price of a promise of lifelong care.
-Or they may take money or property to prevent other family members from getting the money or for fear that their inheritance may be lost due to cost of treating illnesses.
+They may engage in the activity because they feel justified; for instance, they are taking what they might later inherit, have a sense of "entitlement" due to a negative personal relationship with the older person, or believe it is somehow the price of a promise of lifelong care.
+Or they may take money or property to prevent other family members from receiving it, or out of fear that their inheritance may be lost due to the cost of treating illnesses.
 Sometimes, family members take money or property from their elders because of gambling or other financial problems or substance abuse.

 Scams and fraud targeting seniors

 Seniors are also often deliberately targeted by scams, fraud, and misleading marketing – often by otherwise legitimate businesses.
 This may include: